Graduate College Emerging Leadership Academy (GC-ELA)

 Develop fundamental skills vital for any leader, no matter the academic institution, industry, or company.

-Skills for leading others: People management, task delegation, coaching ability, advocacy, interpersonal skills, emotional intelligence, inclusiveness.
+Skills for leading others: People management, task delegation, coaching ability, advocacy, interpersonal skills, emotional intelligence.

 Skills for leading organization: Project planning and management, social intelligence, problem-solving, decision-making, conflict management, change management, innovation, entrepreneurship.